Dean Jones (cricketer): International career

 Jones was selected on the 1984 tour of the West Indies after Graham Yallop had to pull out due to injury.
 He was not picked in the original XI, but was drafted into the side after Steve Smith fell ill.
 Jones himself was very ill before the Test, and deemed his score of 48 on his debut as his "best knock".
 Between 1984 and 1992, Jones played 52 Test matches for Australia, scoring 3,631 runs, including 11 centuries, at an average of 46.55.

 His most notable innings was in only his third Test, against India in the Tied Test in Madras (Chennai) in 1986.
 Suffering from dehydration in the oppressively hot and humid conditions, Jones was frequently vomiting on the pitch.
-He wanted to go off the field "retired ill" which led his captain Allan Border to say that if he could not handle the conditions, he would "get a Queenslander" (Greg Ritchie, a Queenslander like Border, was the next man in to bat).
+He wanted to go off the field "retired ill" which led his captain Allan Border to say that if he could not handle the conditions, he would "get a Queenslander" (Greg Ritchie, a Queenslander, was the next man in to bat).
 This comment spurred Jones to score 210, an innings he considered a defining moment in his career and one of the epic Test innings in Australian cricket folklore.
 This innings of 210 remains the highest score by an Australian cricketer in India.
 After his innings, Jones was put on to an intravenous drip.

 One of the keys to Australia's unexpected victory in the 1987 Cricket World Cup was the batting foundation laid by the top three batsmen - Jones batting at number three behind the openers David Boon and Geoff Marsh.
 Jones would score a total of 314 runs at an average of 44, with 3 half-centuries.
 During a 1987 World Cup match against India, one of Jones' shots was changed from a four to a six during the innings break.
 Australia later won the match by one run.
 Jones was quoted as saying that he had spoken to the umpires to demand it was changed to a six.

 Jones went on to be a mainstay of the Australian Test team middle order over the next six years and being one of the stars of the successful 1989 Ashes tour of England.
 He was recognised for his efforts by being named as one of Cricketers of the Year in the 1990 edition of Wisden Almanack.
 He was controversially dropped from the test team at the start of the 1992–93 season, despite having topped the averages in the previous Test series, against Sri Lanka.

 Jones stayed in the one-day team a little longer: he was omitted from the one-day team for the 1993 Ashes tour, but managed to force his way back into the team for one last stint during the 1993–94 season.
 After Jones was dropped from the eighth and final ODI of the series in South Africa, Jones immediately announced his retirement from ODI cricket.